CUCentralAdvancement/github-docs/readme.md

 - [Project Archiving](docs/github/project-archiving.md) - Some projects will have a definitive life-span, especially if they use "static site generation" and can be archived in a static manner.
 - [User Management](docs/github/user-management.md) - There are several GitHub Teams in the CUCentralAdvancement organization.
-During employee onboarding/offboarding, the Digital Engagement team is responsible for editing permissions and maintaining proper user access control across the organization.
+During employee onboarding/off-boarding, the Digital Engagement team is responsible for editing permissions and maintaining proper user access control across the organization.

+## Development Philosophies and Workflows

+Every great development team needs to share a coherent vision to build out the best applications possible.
+Good architecture should be stamped and printed across hosted applications just like DNA serves as the building block of life.
+We adapt our workflows and philosophies as time moves on, but here we will discuss the DNA that sits at the core of every development decision, whether it be writing code or performing project management work.

+- [To Code Or Not To Code, That Is The Question](docs/dna/code-no-code.md) - Before you try and figure out your own solution,
-## Frontend Apps
+## Frontend Apps And Concerns

-The frontend stack is built off of React, Theme UI, and node/TS.
+The frontend stack is built off of React, Tailwind CSS, and node/TS.
 So far Next.js has handled the frontend routing, tooling, and SSR/static compilation whether the app needs a server or not.

-- [Component Library and Design System](docs/frontend/design-system.md) - A collection of base components built using Theme UI and Storybook.
+- [Using Tailwind For All Web-bssed Styling](docs/frontend/tailwind.md) - A collection of base components built using Theme UI and Storybook.
 - [React and Complementary Libraries](docs/frontend/react.md) - Even if the app is rendered via Next.js or another, React-based framework the theme system, form validation, animation, etc. will still be the same.